bilal-amjad-dev/docker/docker-network/lab1.md

+In this lab, we have two containers and we create these two in the same `default bridge network`.
+Afterthat, we ping and see these two are able to communicate to each other.

 Let's say there is front-end container and there is a backend container.
 So, obviously front-end container has to talk to backend container.